nofusscomputing/centurion_erp_migrated/docs/projects/centurion_erp/administration/installation.md

 Centurion ERP is a simple application to deploy with the only additional requirements being that you have already deployed a database server and a RabbitMQ server.
 Centurion ERP is container based and is deployable via Docker or upon Kubernetes.
 Our images are available on [Docker Hub](https://hub.docker.com/r/nofusscomputing/centurion-erp).

+Deployment of Centurion ERP is recommended to be behind a reverse proxy.
+This is required as the method used to setup the containers does not include any SSL setup.
+Due to this the reverse proxy will be required to conduct the SSL termination.

 !!! note "TL;DR"
     `docker pull nofusscomputing/centurion-erp:latest`.